billahdotdev/Concept-wise-javaScript-Projects/README.md

 31. Testing (Jest, Mocha, etc.)
     • Project: Write tests for a JavaScript application.
     • Description: Implement unit tests and integration tests for an existing project.

+32. TypeScript
+    • Project: Convert a JavaScript project to TypeScript.
+    • Description: Add type definitions and refactor code to use TypeScript features.